frlender/muldataframe-doc/_sources/index.rst.txt

 MulDataFrame documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-   "A multi-index is just a DataFrame, period."
+   "A multi-index is just a data frame, period."

 .. image:: _static/figure.png
   :width: 700